Heart disease is not something immediately associated with excessive sugar.

 The foods are packaged and shipped long distances to maximize profits.

 Local foods are shipped far away to get a better price, and cheaper foods come in from abroad because they can be produced cheaper.
-This makes it necessary to pick sooner, to preserve for the trip, losing valuable “cooking” time connected to the soil.
+This makes it necessary to pick sooner, to preserve for the trip, losing valuable “cooking” time connected to the soil and enzymes.

 Toxins, either directly used as pesticides, or indirectly absorbed from other sources.